hoverlabs/hover_arduino/README.md

 It also features five touch-sensitive regions for even more options.
 Hover uses I2C and 2 digital pins.
 It is compatible with Arduino, Raspberry Pi and more.

-Written by Emran Mahbub and Jonathan Li for Gearseven Studios.
+Written by Emran Mahbub and Jonathan Li for Hover Labs.
 BSD license, all text above must be included in any redistribution